Keimyung University Korean Language Institute

 Korean Language Institute offered by Keimyung University, is located in Daegu of 2.5 million people and one of Korea’s top three cities.
-(Korean Language and Cultural Center(KLCC)) provides comprehensive Korean education program for students from different countries.
+(Korean Language and Cultural Center(KLCC)) provides a comprehensive Korean education program for students from different countries.
 The overall goal of this program is to help the students foster a better understanding of the Korean spirit, heritage and Korean history.
 The campus is two hours by metro from downtown Seoul.

 The Korean Language Institute at Keimyung University is one of the designated language institutes for Korean Government Scholarship Program students.